-Many breastfeeding mothers, new or experienced, will experience engorged breasts at one time or another.
-It’s not the most pleasant feeling in the world, but we’re here to help you understand why breast engorgement happens, and what methods you can do to relieve any pain and discomfort.
+Whether breastfeeding is new to you or your a pro, at times you will experience engorged breasts, and trust us it’s not the most pleasant feeling in the world, but don't worry we have compiled all the information you need such as why does breast engorgement happen, and what methods you can do to relieve any pain and discomfort.

 What is Breast Engorgement?

-In the early days after giving birth, the breasts produce a nectar-coloured substance called colostrum.
-This nutrient-rich first milk is very concentrated so your baby will only need a small amount at each feed to feel full.
+In the early days after giving birth, the breasts produce a yellowy-coloured substance called colostrum.
+This "liquid gold" is very concentrated and packed of nutrients so your baby will only need a small amount at each feed to feel full.

-In the first week after birth, your newborn will want to feed quite often, this is because their stomachs are so tiny at this point and can only accommodate a small amount of milk.
+In the first week after birth, its completely normal for your little one to feed quite often, this is because their stomachs are so tiny at this point and can only accommodate a small amount of milk.
+On a side note, why not read our blog on babies stomach size. (its super interesting)

-As the days go by, the mature breast milk will start to be produced.
-This is your milk transitioning process .
-It is at this point that the breasts can feel like they’re becoming engorged.
-This happens because the breasts begin to rapidly produce milk, but the newborn baby is not yet ready to feed on so much milk just yet.
+As the days go by, your breast milk will start to come through transitioning in colour from yellow to white.
+This is your milk transitioning process.
+It is at this point that your breasts can start to feel like they’re becoming engorged.
+This tends to happen because your breasts begin to rapidly produce milk, but the newborn baby also needs to learn to up his/her supply.
+All completely normal.

 Swelling of the Breasts